vinamartin/alliance/README.md

 mvn install
 ```

-This will compile DDF and run all of the tests in the DDF source distribution.
+This will compile Alliance and run all of the tests in the Alliance source distribution.
 It usually takes some time for maven to download required dependencies in the first build.
-The distribution will be available under "distribution/ddf/target" directory.
+The distribution will be available under "distribution/alliance/target" directory.

 ### How to build using multiple threads ###

-To build DDF using the [parallel builds feature of maven](https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3), Run the following command:
+To build Alliance using the [parallel builds feature of maven](https://cwiki.apache.org/confluence/display/MAVEN/Parallel+builds+in+Maven+3), Run the following command:

 ```
 mvn install -T 8 -P\!documentation
 ```

-Which tells maven to use 8 threads when building DDF.
+Which tells maven to use 8 threads when building Alliance.
 You can manually adjust the thread count to suit your machine, or use a relative thread count to the number of cores present on your machine by running the following command:

 ```
 mvn install -T 1.5C -P\!documentation